Amara War Cemetery: Condition

-In 2014, commentating on the run-down condition of the cemetery, Iraqi sources urged that the cemetery be restored after neglect that they blamed on the local government and the fact that the cemetery was not recognised as part of Iraq's heritage.
+In 2014, commenting on the run-down condition of the cemetery, Iraqi sources urged that the cemetery be restored after neglect that they blamed on the local government and the fact that the cemetery was not recognised as part of Iraq's heritage.
 Commentators argued that it was an important site in the history of the local area and a monument to the resistance of local tribesmen to British occupation and so should be preserved.

-In April 2016, Martin Fletcher of The Times, reporting from Amarah, wrote that the cemetery had seriously deteriorated, with plaques falling from the memorial wall and the Cross of Sacrifice smashed.
-The perimeter wall and other cemetery infrastructure are also damaged.
-A man who described himself as the caretaker reported the cross being blown up one night in 2006.
-The CWGC commented that they had not been able to work in Iraq since 1991, but the cemetery would be restored when conditions allowed.
+The original gatehouse for the British cemetery was demolished on the orders of the CWGC country manager in 1998.
+The Cross of Sacrifice was destroyed by Militants in 2004, along with the Stone of Remembrance, the gatehouse and memorials at the Indian Army cemetery were destroyed the same time.
+The remnants of these features remain on the site in the hope of eventual renovation.
+Only the pedestal of the Cross remains and, amazingly the Bronze sword, which was retained by the caretaker and is the last remaining original one in Iraq.